tanutb/Astar-8puzzle-maze/README.md

 Algorithm that used in code is A* search

 ## A* search with maze
--if you need the peformance not shortest path just remove seld.d (level of node) update but it can make the it error and bug
+- if you need the peformance not shortest path just remove seld.d (level of node) update but it can make the it error and bug
--Just update level to cost to make it shortest path and prevent bugs
+- Just update level to cost to make it shortest path and prevent bugs

 ## 8 puzzle
 - it can find the shortest move within a few second if it's around 20 move only